Guide to Medical Billing Physical Therapy CPT Codes

 A biller’s role is crucial in the medical field and even in the specialty area such as physical therapy.
 Therefore, one should clearly understand Physical Therapists’ CPT Codes.
 To learn more about some vital insurance Physical Therapy CPT codes like 76815, 59025, 95861, and 95938, as well as the two universal CPT codes 97140 and 97110, read our blog post.

-Understanding Physical Therapy CPT Codes
+Understanding Physical Therapy CPT Codes (PT CPT Codes)

 Physical Therapy CPT Codes

-Commonly Used Physical Therapy CPT Codes
+Commonly Used Physical Therapy Procedure Codes

 • 97110: Strength, endurance, range of motion, and flexibility exercises for treatment.